 Decide on the budget

 This one is a no-brainer as the first thing an investor should figure out is how much he can spend.
 It is very easy to show up for the viewing of an expensive villa, fall in love with it and then go back home just to realize that you can’t afford it.
-It would be foolish to waste time on properties outside your price range.
-Calculate your budget by figuring out how much you can spend on mortgage each month.
+Wasting time on properties outside your price range would be foolish.
+Calculate your budget by figuring out how much you can spend on the mortgage each month.
 Note down expenditures and observe your savings.
 Before you reach a mortgage amount, think of the monthly principal, taxes, interest and monthly insurance payments.

 Keep your wish-list realistic